 Limiting disease begins with promptly removing infected limbs to reduce inoculum sources.

-Clean cuts and proper disposal prevent pathogen spread to adjacent branches.
+Clean cuts and proper disposalprevent pathogen spread to adjacent branches.

 Improving airflow penetration through strategic thinning further suppresses moisture-driven fungi and bacteria in the canopy.